WDHF WMET Chicago

 My Screamin’ Yellow ‘DHF T-Shirt

 On December 1,1976, Metromedia owners changed calls from WDHF to WMET.
-The last song played under the old calls was Chicago’s 1971 hit “Beginnings”.
+The last song played on WDHF was Chicago’s 1971 hit “Beginnings”.
 The last week of American Top 40 on WMET was in early 1979.
-Then, WLS AM 890 carried it through 1983.
+WLS AM 890 carried AT 40 through 1983.

 Metromedia sold WMET to the Doubleday Corporation in 1983.The format was changed to a album rock hits format in the summer of 1983.
 The 1981 personalities were replaced by Ray Sherman and Matt Harrison.
 The new rock format used heavy microphone reverb, as WBBM-FM did on their Mike Joseph “Hot Hits” format.